bunsanweb/hashnet/doc/design.md

 - "timestamp": Date
 - "contexts": strings (list of string)

-Every event has the "$event" context. "event" is not required in "contexts" attribute.
+Every event has an "$event" context. "event" is not required in "contexts" attribute.

-The hashnet API could access the "context"s ant their attribute values.
+The hashnet API can access the "context"s and their attribute values.
 The systems in hashnet extends the "context"s for carrying system information.

 The first system of hashnet is signed event features.

 ### Event attribute interface

-`Event` object can access its context and attributes with object properties as:
+An `Event` object can access its context and attributes with object properties with:
 `event.contest.attribute` or `event.context$attribute` style.
 The latter style is applied for channel filtering descriptions.